Dan Sullivan (EastEnders): Storylines

 Though he is not seen again on the square again, Dan leaves flowers on Steve's grave following the latter's death in March 2002 — at the epic climax of his feud with Phil — bearing the message "Gotcha!".
 In 2003, Billy is led to believe that Dan is back in the square to settle a few scores after hearing rumors of his supposed comeback — although this is off-screen.
 This is later revealed to be a hoax by the police to connect Phil to the alleged murder of Lisa.
 It soon transpires that Dan is last heard to be living in Spain, but having many brushes with the law — just like he did in the square.

-Consequently, Dan is one of the few soap opera villains to not get killed off nor receive any comeuppance for his crimes.